Recession on the Horizon? Look at the Big Picture

 Did Russia Just Blink?

-Several forecasts this week suggest oil prices are unlikely to recover in 2016—and might fall even further.
+Several forecasts last week suggest oil prices are unlikely to recover in 2016—and might fall even further.

 Like Saudi Arabia, Nigeria, Iraq and Venezuela, Russia greatly depends on oil exports, the revenue from which makes up about half of its government’s total revenue.
 The country averaged 10.5 million barrels a day in 2014, making it the world’s third-largest oil producer after the U.S. and Saudi Arabia.
 Coupled with Western sanctions for its involvement in Ukraine, low prices have wreaked havoc on Russia’s economy, which contracted 3.7 percent in 2015 and is expected to fall another 1 percent this year.
 The ruble, which closely tracks the decline in Brent oil, has lost approximately half its value against the U.S. dollar in the last two years.